Meet the CuBox-i

 Items normally ship within 1-2 weeks of being ordered.
 Then, regular airmail to most destinations takes between two to three weeks, though for a few – like Germany and Austria – it can take up to 8 weeks.
-EMS service undertakes shipping to the destination country’s customs services within 4-6 working days.
+EMS service undertakes shipping to the destination country’s customs services within 2-3 business days.
 The customs clearance process may take longer.
 A limited list of countries will have the AirMail shipping options which takes 2-4 weeks to arrive.

 It depends on how many items you are purchasing, since the shipping calculation takes into account their weight and your preferred method of shipment.
 Please take into account that there may be additional customs charges as well, depending on the rules and regulations of your country.
 The following table describes the shipping costs to USA; prices to other countries can be seen when placing an order.